 Its significance to the history of photography has been compared to that of the Gutenberg Bible in printing.
 Indeed, until recently, surviving complete copies were thought to be rarer than Gutenberg Bibles.

 Fortunately, that has been shown not to be the case.
-However, while the exact number of copies produced isn’t known with certainty, surviving records indicate that the potential number of complete examples is probably less than 50, 3 of which are now in our collection.
+However, while the exact number of copies produced isn’t known with certainty, surviving records indicate that the potential number of complete examples is probably less than 50, three of which are now in our collection.

 The Pencil of Nature is more than simply a ‘picture book’.
 It is a manifesto for photography, a polemic, an advertisement, a bid for posterity, a chronicle of the past and a vision of the future.
 Above all, it is testament to the creativity, imagination and vision of a remarkable man—its author and illustrator, William Henry Fox Talbot, the ‘father of photography’.